NiallCarbery/QUBO_Panama/README.md

 5. **Evaluate Solutions**: Evaluates the solutions based on water cost, penalties, and other metrics.
 6. **Plot Results**: Plots the optimized water usage cost against the baseline cost for different instance sizes.

-## Example

-To run the script and see the results, simply execute the `run.py` file.
-The script will iterate over different instance sizes, run the optimization, and plot the results.

-## QUBO Panama QAOA

-This script implements a Quantum Approximate Optimization Algorithm (QAOA) for ship scheduling through the Panama Canal using Quadratic Unconstrained Binary Optimization (QUBO).

 ## Example Usage Notebook

-An example usage of the QUBO Panama model can be found in the Jupyter notebook `example_usage.ipynb` located in the `test` directory.
+An example usage of the QUBO Panama model can be found in the Jupyter notebook `example_usage.ipynb`.
 This notebook demonstrates how to import the necessary modules, run the QUBO model, and visualize the results.